February 21, 2020Categories:

 This process ended up being much more complex than I had initially hoped.
 The issues with Git submodules, and having to create my own Hugo builder image made it take much longer than I expected.
 That being said, it was quite satisfying when I got the configuration dialed in and the long stretch of red builds finally turned green.

 While I am happy with the end result, I can’t help but think using Circle CI might have been a smoother process.
-Perhaps sometime down the to road I’ll attempt setting up an equivalent pipeline there and see how that goes!
+Perhaps sometime down the the road I’ll attempt setting up an equivalent pipeline there and see how that goes!